 Recent technological advances rely on accurate decision support systems that can be perceived as black boxes due to their overwhelming complexity.
 This lack of transparency can lead to technical, ethical, legal, and trust issues.
-For example, if the control module of a self-driving car failed at detecting a pedestrian, it becomes crucial to know why the system erred.
-In some other cases, the decision system may reflect unacceptable biases that can generate distrust.
-The General Data Protection Regulation (GDPR), approved by the European Parliament in 2018, suggests that individuals should be able to obtain explanations of the decisions made from their data by automated processing, and to challenge those decisions.
-All these reasons have given rise to the domain of interpretable AI.
-AIMLAI aims at gathering researchers, experts and professionals, from inside and outside the domain of AI, interested in the topic of interpretable ML and interpretable AI.
+For example, if the control module of a self-driving car fails to detect a pedestrian, it becomes crucial to know why the system erred.
+In other cases, the decision system may reflect unacceptable biases that generate distrust.
+The General Data Protection Regulation (GDPR), approved by the European Parliament in 2018, suggests that individuals should be able to obtain explanations of the automated decisions made from their data, and to challenge those decisions.
+All these reasons have propelled research in interpretable and explainable AI/ML.
+The AIMLAI workshop aims at gathering researchers, experts and professionals, from inside and outside the domain of AI, interested in the topic of interpretable or explainable AI.
 The workshop encourages interdisciplinary collaborations, with particular emphasis in knowledge management, infovis, human computer interaction and psychology.
 It also welcomes applied research for use cases where interpretability matters.

 AIMLAI envisions to become a discussion venue for the advent of novel interpretable algorithms and explainability modules that mediate the communication between complex ML/AI systems and users.

 For this sixth edition we have the pleasure to announce Prof. Mihaela van der Schaar as our keynote speaker.
 Besides, this year’s edition will put particular emphasis on explainable graph-based machine learning (GraphML), and will therefore feature a tutorial on the topic on September 22nd.
 The tutorial will cover the latest post-hoc explainability techniques on GNNs (Graph Neural Networks) as well as explainability for models based on knowledge graph embeddings.